CapeSepias/dragula/readme.markdown

   removeOnSpill: false,              // spilling will `.remove` the element, if this is true
   mirrorContainer: document.body,    // set the element that gets mirror elements appended
-  ignoreInputTextSelection: true     // allows users to select input text, see details below });
+  ignoreInputTextSelection: true     // allows users to select input text, see details below
+  dragDefinition: true               // The amount of pixels needed in order for a click to be considered a drag });
 ```